LiinkPK/Texture-Replacement-Tool-for-PPSSPP/macOS/README.md

 After appending the entries to the .ini file, make sure `texture replacement` is enabled in PPSSPP:

 `Settings > Tools > Developer tools > Texture replacement > Replace textures`

+> **Compatibility:** While this tool was built specifically for Dissidia 012, it may work with other PSP games that use a similar texture replacement setup.
+This has not been tested yet — feel free to test it and share your experience on [Issues](https://github.com/LiinkPK/Dissidia-012-Texture-Replacement-Tool/issues) or on our [Discord server](https://discord.gg/wbpgtKNSM7).

 ---